Triops: Relationship with humans

 Triops cancriformis "Beni-Kabuto Ebi Albino" showing translucent carapace.
 As the animal grows the carapace will become more opaque but will never take on the color pattern normally associated with T. cancriformis.

 Captive Triops cancriformis (left) and Triops longicaudatus (right) feeding on carrot.

 T. longicaudatus is considered a human ally against the West Nile virus, as the individuals consume Culex mosquito larvae.
 They also are used as a biological pest control in Japan, eating weeds in rice paddies.
 The Beni-Kabuto Ebi Albino variant of T. cancriformis is particularly valued for this purpose.
 In Wyoming, the presence of T. longicaudatus usually indicates a good chance of the hatching of American spadefoot toads.

 Dried eggs of T. longicaudatus are sold in kits to be raised as aquarium pets, sold under the name of "aquasaurs", "trigons" or "triops".
 Among enthusiasts, T. cancriformis is also common.
 Other species often encountered in captivity include T. australiensis, T. newberryi and T. granarius.

 Captive Triops are frequently kept in aquaria and fed a diet consisting mainly of carrots, shrimp pellets and dried shrimp.
 Often they are also given living shrimp and Daphnia as live prey.
-Because they can feed on just about anything they are also fed lunch meat, crackers, potatoes etc.
+Due to their broad dietary range, they can be fed various items, including lunch meat, crackers and potatoes.

-In California, T. longicaudatus has emerged as a significant pest of rice cultivation, due to its digging behaviour uprooting young rice seedlings.
+In the US state of California, T. longicaudatus has emerged as a significant pest of rice cultivation, due to its digging behaviour uprooting young rice seedlings.